-So we decided to put together a guide that helps both businesses and employees make the best of the situation we are now in.
+This guide is designed to help both businesses and employees make the best of the situation we are now in.

 Seenit: Our experiences in flexible working

 We have had a flexible working policy in place at Seenit for some time.